 - Transfer disabled vehicles

 - Install/repair telephone, electrical and other utility equipment and services

 - Control snow and ice

 - Operate farms

-NTEA estimates the U.S. manufactured shipments value of work trucks, buses, trailers and truck equipment reached $134 billion in 2015.
+NTEA estimates the U.S. manufactured shipments value of work trucks, buses, trailers and truck equipment reached $130.4 billion in 2016.
 Currently, the industry is expected to grow about 2 percent in 2017, which would push the total value of shipments to $133 billion.
 The truck and trailer segments account for more than 80 percent of the value of all freight shipped in the United States.
 Buses transport millions of people annually.
 In addition, work trucks add value to every industry in the U.S. economy.

 Talk to the industry